Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Shakespeare’s Later Plays

-This course will cover seven plays selected from the second half of Shakespeare’s career, including representative comedies (Twelfth Night, All’s Well That Ends Well), tragedies (Othello, Macbeth), classical plays (Timon of Athens), and romances (The Winter’s Tale).
+This course will cover seven plays selected from the second half of Shakespeare’s career, including representative comedies (Twelfth Night, Measure for Measure), tragedies (Hamlet, King Lear), classical plays (Antony and Cleopatra), and romances (The Tempest).
 Among other things, we will consider issues of genre, gender, historicity, and power.
 Reading quizzes, informal response papers, midterm and final exams, oral presentation, and critical paper of 2000 words.
-Text: Bevington, ed., The Complete Works of Shakespeare.
-6th ed.
+Text: The Complete Works of Shakespeare.
+Ed.
+David Bevington.
+7th ed.

 Studies in Short Fiction